 Addiction is a mental disease that develops after a period of drug abuse.
 It’s incurable, so people with addiction have to manage it for the rest of their lives.
-To learn how they must complete detox and therapy as well as develop a support network.
 Combining detox with cognitive behavioral therapy prepares patients for rehab and life-long sobriety.

 Understand Cognitive Behavioral Therapy (CBT)

 As a structured form of therapy, cognitive behavioral therapy involves solving problems and changing behaviors and thoughts.
 It focuses on current issues more than other therapies.
 During CBT sessions, patients learn skills that help them change bad behaviors and distorted thinking.
 They also use these skills to avoid triggers and relapse.